abiodunadedokun/My_Portfolio/README.md

 Welcome to my GitHub portfolio!
-You'll find a curated collection of my data analysis and visualization projects here.
+You'll find a curated collection of my Business and Data analysis projects here.

 ## Projects